 Perhaps the primary focus of the firm’s practice is general business and real estate matters, and estate planning and administrations which include significant emphasis on wealth transfer techniques to minimize the impact of federal estate and gift taxes.
 Attorneys James K. Abercrombie and Erling H. Kloster, spearheaded the firm’s interest in these areas early in the firm’s development as a predominant law firm in the San Joaquin Valley.
 Mr. Abercrombie represented and sat on the Board of Directors of the J.G.
 Boswell Company, at the time, the largest farm corporation in the world.
 Most notably, he is remembered for his advice and guidance for many years as counsel for Dairyman’s Cooperative Creamery Association.
 Following his death, Attorney Gary H. Ruddell continued that representation for almost 30 years culminating in the merger of Dairyman’s Cooperative Creamery Association with one of the largest agricultural cooperatives in the United States, Land O’Lakes.

-Attorneys Richard H. Cochran and Glenn A. Stanton continue to focus on business, real estate, and estate planning matters.
-Since 1976, Mr. Cochran has handled business formation and related transactions, wealth transfer programs, and general business litigation.
-Mr. Stanton's practice involves real estate matters, including acquisitions and sales, with a strong emphasis on landlord/tenant and homeowner association issues.
+Attorney Glenn A. Stanton continues to focus on business, real estate, and estate planning matters.
+Since 1976, he has handled business formation and related transactions, wealth transfer programs, and general business litigation.
+Mr. Stanton’s practice involves real estate matters, including acquisitions and sales, with a strong emphasis on landlord/tenant and homeowner association issues.

 In the early 1960s, the firm started handling land use and land development cases involving large residential subdivisions and commercial shopping centers.
 Gary H. Ruddell continues to represent clients in commercial and residential developments in Visalia and surrounding communities the most visible being Del Lago in Tulare, Mary’s Vineyard, Rancho Viejo, The Courtyards, Village West, Key West, and Shannon Ranch Residential and Commercial Developments.